masudpce/mie-courses-distribution/README.md

 # mie-courses-distribution
-The courses included in undergraduate program of MIE,CUET ; courses are grouped by subject group.
+The courses included in undergraduate program of MIE,CUET ; courses are grouped by subject groups.